alexban14/SharedDocs_laravel-app/NotesCmdsShortcuts.md

 - php artisan seed:db

-## To test te relation ship of your pivot table, for the many to many relationship between users table and another table
+## To test te relationship of your pivot table, for the many to many relationship between users table and another table

 - php artisan tinker
 - $user = \App\Models\User::find(1)